-The decision was led by the Teacher Education Program Director in collaboration the MAT Program Director.
-MAT Assistant Director and the Spanish Program Director.
+The decision was led by the Teacher Education Program Director in collaboration the MAT Program Director and MAT Assistant Director.
 The curriculum redesign was shared with and supported by the Teacher Education faculty and submitted for review through the university-wide curriculum review process.
 A detailed Undergraduate Curriculum Proposal was prepared, presented to the Curriculum Committee, shared at Division Meetings and approved by the Faculty Assembly in May 2016.
 Final approval was granted by the College of Saint Mary Board of Directors.